Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Hammersley-Clifford Spaces and Strong Config-Foldings

 Suppose we are given a closed configuration space $X$, a Markov cocycle $M\in \M_X$ and an interaction $V$ on $X$.
 If $M$ is not Gibbs with the interaction $V$ we might be still interested in the extent to which it is not.
 An asymptotic pair $(x,y)\in \Delta_X$ is called \emph{(M,V)-good} if

 In most cases the Markov cocycle $M$ will be fixed, so we will drop $M$ and call a pair $V$-good instead of $(M,V)$-good.
-An asymptotic pair $(x,y)\in \Delta_X$ is said to be \emph{Markov-similar} to $(z,w)$ if there is a finite set $A\subset \V$ such that •\ and • Being $V$-good is infectious. \begin{prop} Let $X$ be an n.n.constraint space, $M$ a Markov cocycle and $V$ a nearest neighbour interaction on $X$.
+An asymptotic pair $(x,y)\in \Delta_X$ is said to be \emph{Markov-similar} to $(x',y')$ if there is a finite set $A\subset \V$ such that •\ and

+It follows that if $M$ is a Markov cocycle on $X$ and $(x,y), (x',y')\in \Delta_X$ are Markov-similar then $M(x,y)=M(x',y')$.
+Being $V$-good is infectious. \begin{prop} Let $X$ be an n.n.constraint space, $M$ a Markov cocycle and $V$ a nearest neighbour interaction on $X$.
 The set of $V$-good pairs is an equivalence relation on $X$.
-Additionally if $(x,y),(z,w)\in \Delta_X$ are Markov similar then $(x,y)$ is $V$-good if and only if $(z,w)$ is $V$-good. \end{prop} \begin{proof} The reflexivity and symmetry of the relation $V$-good follows from equation \ref{equation:flip_gives_negative_same_0} and the cocycle condition implies that the relation is transitive.
+Additionally if $(x,y),(x',y')\in \Delta_X$ are Markov similar then $(x,y)$ is $V$-good if and only if $(x',y')$ is $V$-good. \end{prop} \begin{proof} The reflexivity and symmetry of the relation $V$-good follows from \eqref{equation:flip_gives_negative_same_0} and the cocycle condition implies that the relation is transitive.
 Thus the relation is an equivalence relation.

-Let $(x,y), (z,w)\in \Delta_X$ be Markov-similar pairs.
+Let $(x,y), (x',y')\in \Delta_X$ be Markov-similar pairs.
 Since $M$ is a Markov cocycle • Let $A\subset \V$ be a finite set such that

 for $u\in A\cup \partial A$ and

 for $u \in A^c$.
 If $S\subset \V$ is a clique then either $S\subset A\cup \partial A$ or $S\subset A^c$.
 If $S\subset A\cup \partial A$ then

 implying